 Cajun Roasted Pecans

 • 1 tsp liquid shrimp and crab boil concentrate

-In a large mixing bowl, stir together the melted butter, Cajun seasoning, Worcestershire, and shrimp boil concentrate.
+In a large mixing bowl, combine the melted butter, Cajun seasoning, Worcestershire sauce, and shrimp boil concentrate.

-You want to see the orange-red seasoning mixture clinging to each pecan half.
+You should be able to see the orange-red seasoning mix on each pecan half.

-They’re done when they smell toasted and the coating looks set – not wet anymore.
+The pecans are done when they smell toasted and the outer coating appears dry.

+Cajun Roasted Pecans